denis-oliveira/mini-games/README.md

 # mini-games
 Java code of a game with 2 options to choose ("guess the movie" or "odds and even").
 This code is part of problem proposed in Udacity Java OOP course.
+The project was created in IntelliJ IDEA.